 Elections in the Age of Coronavirus

-Wisconsin: Protecting Voters & Democracy During the Pandemic
+Wisconsin: Protecting Voters and Democracy During the Pandemic

 On May 18, 2020, Protect Democracy and a coalition of Wisconsin voters and organizations that work to mobilize Wisconsin voters sued state election officials for violating federal laws that protect the right to vote during the COVID-19 pandemic.

-For more information, visit the Wisconsin: Protecting Voters & Democracy During the Pandemic case page.
+For more information, visit Wisconsin: Protecting Voters & Democracy During the Pandemic.

 Supporting the Rights of Texas Voters to Be Free From Unlawful Intimidation